Skip Navigation

 NuWave Pressure Cooker Lawsuit Claims Safety System Failure Caused Severe Burns

-An Illinois woman has filed a lawsuit alleging she suffered severe burn injuries that required skin grafts and hospitalization after a defective NuWave Nutri-Pot pressure cooker opened while still pressurized.
+An Illinois woman has filed a product liability lawsuit alleging she suffered severe burn injuries that required skin grafts and hospitalization, after a defective NuWave Nutri-Pot pressure cooker opened while still pressurized, causing the scalding hot contents to spew all over her body.

 The complaint (PDF) was brought by Tanieka Manoloff in the U.S. District Court of Illinois on June 4, naming NuWave LLC as the defendant.

 The NuWave Nutri-Pot Digital Pressure Cooker is a consumer kitchen appliance that uses high pressure to rapidly cook food.
-Like many other modern electronic pressure cookers, it is designed with a lid safety system that is intended to prevent the lid from being removed while the device remains under pressure.
+Like many other modern electronic pressure cookers, it is designed with a lid safety system that is intended to prevent the cooker from being opened while the contents remain under pressure.

 When a pressure cooker lid opens before internal pressure has been released, superheated steam, liquid and food can erupt from the pot with tremendous force.
 Users standing near the appliance may have little time to react, often suffering burns to their face, arms, chest or other exposed areas.